Learning distinct features helps, provably: Discussion and open problems

 In this paper, we showed how the diversity of the features learned by a two-layer neural network trained with the least-squares loss affects generalization.
 We quantified the diversity by the average $L_2$-distance between the hidden-layer features and we derived novel diversity-dependant generalization bounds based on Rademacher complexity for such models.
-The derived bounds are inversely-proportional to the diversity term, thus demonstrating that more distinct features within the intermediate layer can lead to better generalization.
+The derived bounds are inversely-proportional to the diversity term, thus demonstrating that more distinct features within the hidden layer can lead to better generalization.
 We also showed how to extend our results to deeper networks and different losses.

-The bound found in Theorem \ref{theorm1} suggests that generalization gap, with respect to diversity, is inversely proportional to $d_{min}$ and scales as $\sim (C_5^2 - d^2_{min})/\sqrt{N}$.
+The bound found in Theorem \ref{theorm1} suggests that the generalization gap, with respect to diversity, is inversely proportional to $d_{min}$ and scales as $\sim (C_5^2 - d^2_{min})/\sqrt{N}$.
 We validate this finding empirically in Figure \ref{fig_theorydiv}.
-We train a two-layer neural network on the MNIST dataset for 100 epochs using SGD with a learning rate of $0.1$ and batch-size of 256.
+We train a two-layer neural network on the MNIST dataset for 100 epochs using SGD with a learning rate of $0.1$ and batch size of 256.
 We show the generalization gap, i.e., test error - train error, and the theoretical bound, i.e., $ (C_5^2 - d^2_{min})/\sqrt{N}$, for different training set sizes. $d_{min}$ is the lower bound of diversity.
 Empirically, it can be estimated as the minimum feature diversity over the training data $S$: $ d_{min}= \min_{x \in S} \frac{1}{2M(M-1)} \sum_{n \neq m}^M ( \phi_n(\vx) - \phi_m(\vx))^2 $.
-We experiment with different sizes of the intermediate layer, namely 128, 256, and 512.
-The average results over 5 random seeds are reported for different training sizes in Figure \ref{fig_theorydiv} showing that the theoretical bound correlates consistently well (correlation $>$ 0.9939) with the generalization error.
+We experiment with different sizes of the hidden layer, namely 128, 256, and 512.
+The average results using 5 random seeds are reported for different training sizes in Figure \ref{fig_theorydiv} showing that the theoretical bound correlates consistently well (correlation $>$ 0.9939) with the generalization error.